tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/IP 与 网卡/高可用虚拟 IP/高可用虚拟 IP 概述_intl_en.md

 A high availability virtual IP (HAVIP) is a private IP address assigned by VPC CIDR blocks.
-It is usually used in conjunction with high-availability software including Keepalived and Windows Server Failover Cluster to build a highly available primary/secondary cluster.
+It is usually used together with high-availability softwares, such as Keepalived and Windows Server Failover Cluster, to build a highly available primary/secondary cluster.
 >?
 >- HAVIP is currently in beta.
-If you are a new user outside the Shanghai and Guangzhou regions and want to try it out, please [submit a ticket](https://intl.cloud.tencent.com/apply/p/azh0w1qoavk).
+If you are a new user outside Shanghai and Guangzhou regions and want to try it out, please [submit an application to be added to the beta list](https://intl.cloud.tencent.com/apply/p/azh0w1qoavk).
->- The primary/secondary switch in Shanghai and Guangzhou regions may take 1-2 minutes.
-HAVIP is now unavailable to new users, so we recommend using Tencent Cloud [CLB](https://intl.cloud.tencent.com/document/product/214) and other services to meet your requirements.
+>- Switching between primary/secondary servers in Shanghai and Guangzhou regions may take up to 1-2 minutes.
+Therefore, HAVIP is currently unavailable to new users in these two regions.
+We recommend using Tencent Cloud [CLB](https://intl.cloud.tencent.com/document/product/214) and other services to meet your requirements.
 >- To guarantee the CVM high availability in a primary/secondary cluster, we recommend assigning CVMs to different hosts using [placement group](https://intl.cloud.tencent.com/document/product/213/15486).
 For more information about the placement group, see [Placement Group](https://intl.cloud.tencent.com/document/product/213/15486).

 ## Features
 1. You can apply for multiple HAVIP addresses in the console for each VPC.
-2. The HAVIP binding must be done in CVM’s configuration file.
+2. You must bind HAVIP in CVM’s configuration file.
 3. HAVIP is subnet-specific and can only be bound to a server under the same subnet through announcement.

 ## Architecture and Principle
-Typically, a high availability primary/secondary cluster consists of two servers: one active primary server and one standby secondary server.
+Typically, a high availability primary/secondary cluster consists of two servers: an active primary server and a standby secondary server.
 The two servers share the same VIP (virtual IP) which is only valid for the primary server.
 When the primary server fails, the secondary server will take over the VIP to continue providing services.
-+ In traditional physical networks, the primary/secondary status can be negotiated using the VRRP protocol of Keepalived based on the following principles: the primary device periodically sends free-of-charge ARP messages to purge the MAC table or terminal ARP table of the uplink exchange, and trigger the VIP migration to the primary device.
++ In traditional physical networks, the primary/secondary status can be negotiated with Keepalived’s VRRP protocol.
+The primary device periodically sends free-of-charge ARP messages to purge the MAC table or terminal ARP table of the uplink exchange to trigger the VIP migration to the primary device.
 + In a VPC, a high availability primary/secondary cluster can also be implemented by deploying Keepalived on CVMs.
-But a CVM instance usually cannot obtain a private IP through ARP announcement due to security considerations (such as ARP spoofing).
-This VIP must be a HAVIP applied for from Tencent Cloud, which is subnet-specific.
+However, a CVM instance usually cannot obtain a private IP through ARP announcement due to security reasons such as ARP spoofing.
+The VIP must be a HAVIP applied from Tencent Cloud, which is subnet-specific.
 Therefore, a HAVIP can only be bound to a server under the same subnet through announcement.
 >?Keepalived is a VRRP-based high availability software.
 To use Keepalived, first complete its configuration in the `Keepalived.conf` file.

 The following figure shows the HAVIP architecture.
 ![](https://main.qcloudimg.com/raw/e8d0e60cbd3221089256087c5686588f.png)
-According to the preceding figure, CVM1 and CVM2 can be built into a high availability primary/secondary cluster.
-It will be worked as follows:
+According to the example figure, CVM1 and CVM2 can be built into a high availability primary/secondary cluster with the following steps:

-1. Install Keepalived on both CVM1 and CVM2, configure HAVIP as VRRP VIP, and set the priority of the primary/secondary server.
-A larger value represents a higher priority.
+1. Install Keepalived on both CVM1 and CVM2, configure HAVIP as VRRP VIP, and set the priorities of the primary and secondary servers.
+Larger values represents higher priorities.
-2. Keepalived uses the VRRP protocol to compare the initial priority of CVM1 and CVM2 and determines CVM1 with a higher priority to be primary.
+2. Keepalived uses the VRRP protocol to compare the initial priorities of CVM1 and CVM2 and determines CVM1 as the primary server due to its higher priority.
 3. The primary server sends out ARP messages, announces the VIP (a HAVIP), and updates VIP to mac mappings.
-In this case, the primary server actually provides services and uses its private IP (the HAVIP) for communication.
-On the HAVIP console, you can see the HAVIP is bound to the primary server CVM1.
+In this case, the CVM1 is the primary server and provides services by using the private IP (HAVIP) for communication.
+You can see the HAVIP is bound to the primary server CVM1 on the HAVIP console.
-4. (Optional) Bind an EIP to the HAVIP in the console, implementing communication over the public network.
+4. (Optional) Bind an EIP to the HAVIP in the console to implement communication over the public network.
 5. The primary server periodically sends VRRP messages to the secondary server.
-If the primary server fails to send VRRP messages within a certain period of time, the secondary server will be set as primary and sends out ARP update messages that carry its MAC address.
-In this case, CVM2 becomes the primary server and provides communication services, which also handles the external access requests.
-On the HAVIP console, you will see that the CVM bound to the HAVIP changes to CVM2.
+If the primary server fails to send VRRP messages within a certain period, the secondary server will be set as primary and sends out ARP update messages that carry its MAC address.
+In this case, CVM2 becomes the primary server to provide communication services and handle external access requests.
+You will see that the CVM bound to the HAVIP changes to CVM2 on the HAVIP console.

 ## Common Use Cases
 - **Cloud load balancer HA**